clambro/black-hole-thesis/docs/description.md

 ### The Spatial Grid

 The first step is creating a spatial grid.
 Our various functions are operating in a sphere of radius 1.
 We will thus take the radial points from 0 to 1 and approximate them by a grid of $2^\ell + 1$ points, where $\ell$ is called the level of discretization.
 Increasing $\ell$ roughly doubles the number of points that are in the grid.
 Higher $\ell$ means a better approximation to our physical model, but increased computational demand.
 Why $2^\ell + 1$ points?
-A diagram comparing $\ell = 1, 2, 3$ will make it more clear.
+A diagram comparing $\ell = 1, 2, 3$ will make it more clear:

 <div align="center">
   <img src="images/level_of_discretization.png" alt="A comparison of levels of discretization" width="600">